TCM Body Clock: Why Do We Wake Up or Feel Ill at a Certain Time of Day?

 - Healthy eating

 Now the flow of energy moves to the stomach stimulating hunger.
-You are encouraged to eat a hearty, healthy breakfast and thereby producing good amounts of long-lasting energy.
-Eating larger meals of the day early delivers nourishment to the small intestine when it is strongest, which aids absorption and assimilation.
-Issues during this time may mean that your stomach is too cold (especially since we as a Western society love salads, ice water, and smoothies!)
+You are encouraged to eat a hearty, healthy breakfast in order to fuel your day and establish an eating routine that your digestive system can sync up to.
+Eating your larger meals of the day in the morning and afternoon delivers nourishment to the small intestine when it is strongest, which aids absorption and assimilation.
+Issues during this time may mean that your stomach is too “cold” – think low digestive fire (especially since we as a Western society love salads, ice water, and smoothies!)
 Be sure to drink ginger tea to nourish the stomach.

 9am – 11am : Pancreas/Spleen Time